minsiyang/CV/README.md

 I love experiencing new cultures and having a multicultural workplace.
 - Fluent in **Mandarin**, **Cantonese** and **English**, in the process of learning **Finnish**
 - Have lived abroad for 18 years (New Zealand and United Kingdom)

+## Experience

+**Self-employed Violinist** (2006 to current)
+- Collaborated with various major organizations, these include [Philharmonia Orchestrea](https://philharmonia.co.uk/), [BBC Scottish Symphony Orchestra](https://www.bbc.co.uk/bbcsso), [New Zealand Symphony Orchestra](https://www.nzso.co.nz/) and [National Theatre](https://www.nationaltheatre.org.uk/).
+- In order to succeed in the freelance field, I have to be very strict with my time management.
+I have a concert diary in order to keep track of my performance engagements and auditions, as well as constantly finding space to schedule practice time to refine my playing skills.
+- When I was working in the National Theatre for the play "Amadeus", I was asked to learn to act and to improvise movements on stage while playing my instrument, which I had never encountered elsewhere in my playing career.
+Thanks to my flexibility in taking up new skills, within a period of 3 weeks, I was proudly performing this way on stage with ease.

+**Violin Teacher** (2003 to current)
+- When teaching, I openly encourage my students to ask me as many questions as possible.
+With this empathetic approach, I can have a clearer picture of what they are working on or struggling with; then I can figure out how to help them best.
+- I enjoy finding different interpretations of the same concept when explaining to my students.
+I believe that everyone has a different way to learn, and that the key is to tailor my teaching to each student's needs.

+**Glass Ceiling Orchestra** (2018)
+Orchestra Fixer<br>
+Booking players for the ensemble based on concert projects.
+Major responsibilities include:
+- Finding the right players for the instrumental requirement of the repertoire.
+- Booking players that would work well in a team.
+- Being able to find a good replacement on short notice.

 ## Education